railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 	The value in the cost field shows employees the cost of their time used in the company, so masking this field might not always be the best option.

+The accuracy of the services entered is crucial for calculating the profitability of the different jobs and the recharging of services.
+Different reports are therefore available for verifying employees' data entry.
+Employees can verify their own timesheet using the following reports:

+* Printing the particular employee's timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employee Timesheet`.

-Managers can draw on different reports for managing timesheets quite easily.
-You can print a summary in the form of a table per user and per day in the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employees timesheet`.
-This helps you spot when an employee has forgotten to enter her timesheet details on a certain day.
+* Printing the more then one employees' timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employees Timesheet`.You can print a summary in the form of a table per user and per day.

 .. figure::  images/service_timesheet_all.png
    :scale: 50